 Visual Studio is an IDE, or integrated development environment.
 Just like you use Microsoft Word to write documents, you'll use an IDE to create applications.
-In Visual Studio there's a toolbar along the top showing various options available to you.
+In Visual Studio, there's a list along the bottom showing various options available to you.
 There's also a menu that provides another way to perform tasks in the IDE.
-(For example, instead of selecting New Project from the Start page, you can use the menu and select File > New Project.)
+For example, instead of selecting New Project on the Start page, you can use the menu bar and select File > New Project.

-Click New Project, then select Visual C# on the left, then Web and then select ASP.NET Web Application.
-Name your project "MvcMovie" and then click OK.
+On the Start page, select New Project.
+In the New project dialog box, select the Visual C# category on the left, then Web, and then select the ASP.NET Web Application (.NET Framework) project template.
+Name your project "MvcMovie" and then choose OK.

-In the New ASP.NET Project dialog, click MVC and then click OK.
+In the New ASP.NET Web Application dialog, choose MVC and then choose OK.

 Visual Studio used a default template for the ASP.NET MVC project you just created, so you have a working application right now without doing anything!
 This is a simple "Hello World!" project, and it's a good place to start your application.

-Click F5 to start debugging.
-F5 causes Visual Studio to start IIS Express and run your web app.
+Press F5 to start debugging.
+When you press F5, Visual Studio starts IIS Express and runs your web app.
 Visual Studio then launches a browser and opens the application's home page.
 Notice that the address bar of the browser says

 localhost:port# and not something like